Digital-Peak/DPDocker/npm/README.md

 `./run-watch.sh Foo`

 ## Internals
 The code to perform the tasks is running on node.js.
 It uses tools like sass compiler, babel, rollup or minifyjs.
-All the local assets of an extension should not be placed in the media folder, because the transpile tasks do copy them there.
+All the local assets of an extension should not be placed in the media folder, because the transpile tasks does copy them there.
 So you would end in an infinite loop.
 We at Digital Peak do place the assets always in the resource folder on the same level as the media folder is.
+If the assets file contans a "docBlock" property then all comments in the generated JS files are stripped out and the "docBlock" is added to the top of the generated file.

 ### Install/update
 npm install or update is executed within the package folder.
 All dependencies will then be available in the node_modules folder.